Brownsville man imprisoned for exploiting 4-year-old boy - NewsBreak

 RIO GRANDE VALLEY, Texas (ValleyCentral) — A federal judge has sentenced a man to spend over a decade in prison for sexually exploiting a 4-year-old boy.

-On Wednesday, Marcos Gomez, 21, was sentenced to 16 years in federal prison after pleading guilty to sexually exploiting a child and possessing child pornography.FBI: San Juan man agreed to meet with 9-year-old for sex
+On Wednesday, Marcos Gomez, 21, was sentenced to 16 years in federal prison after pleading guilty to sexually exploiting a child and possessing child pornography.Suspect in Jacob Hernandez murder faces the death penalty

 Gomez was arrested in July 2020 after an investigation revealed he possessed hundreds of files of child pornography, according to court documents.